FunkyEgg/LogiScript/.github/README.md

-# LogiLang
+# LogiScript
 The logical choice for programming
-> LogiLang is still in early alpha, anything can change at any point
+> LogiScript is still in early alpha, anything can change at any point

 ## Compiling from source